 If you're passionate about working in the film industry, you need to ensure that your CV is tailor-made for specific job roles.
 A tailor-made CV can create a lasting impression and increase your chances of landing a job in this competitive industry.

-Make sure to customize your CV for every job application, as this will ensure that your skills and experience match the job requirements.
-Be sure to include any relevant film-related experience and highlight any transferable skills that you have, such as communication or leadership skills.
+Customize your CV for every job application, as this will ensure that your skills and experience match the job requirements.
+Include any relevant film-related experience and highlight any transferable skills, such as communication or leadership skills.

 What should you DO when writing a TV and Film CV?

-• Use two pages if you have around five years of industry experience.
-If you are relatively new or a runner, use only 1 page.
+If you have around five years of industry experience, use two pages.
+If you are relatively new or a runner, use only one page.

 What should you NOT DO when writing a TV and Film CV?